 How much should I spend on a preamp?

-Now to the nitty gritty.
+Now we're getting down into the nitty gritty.
 How much is one of these things going to cost?
 Well, as with so many pieces of hi-fi equipment you get what you pay for.
-For something that sounds good and has decent build quality then you will most likely be looking to start around the £100 mark, although there are several hyper-budget options that will do the trick without causing too much in the way of disappointment.
+For something that sounds good and has decent build quality then you will most likely be looking to start around the £100 mark, although there are several budget options that will do the trick without causing too much in the way of disappointment.

 In this arena, manufacturers like Rega, Pro-Ject and Cambridge Audio all have affordable models on their books.
 At the top end, you genuinely could end up spending thousands – the Aesthetix Io Eclipse, a long-standing tube-based heavy hitter in the preamp game, is still retailing at upwards of $15,000.